ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 - program your MIDI pedalboard to send CC messages to TouchOSC GP8 layout on **MIDI channel 5**
 - TouchOSC GP8 layout converts the received messages in Sysex commands sent to the GP8 on the MIDI channel you configured for your GP8 (which should preferably not be number 5).

-## Documentation about CC messages
+## Documentation about CC messages on channel 5

 - **To switch to previous preset**, send 2 messages (to simulate the press and release of the Left Arrow button of the layout):
   - CC 100 127